jjYBdx4IL/example-maven-project-setups/jna-jni-example/README.md

 JNI is faster than JNA by a factor of 3.
 This is most likely due to how JNI access the int[] at the native level, which includes releasing pointers and stuff.
 There might be faster ways to do this with JNI.

+btw: the "us/op" (microseconds per operation) actually mean "microseconds per 1000 native function calls", so a call to the native increment function via JNI takes around 12 nanoseconds on an Intel Core i5 750.